luomus/finbif-workshop/content/tutorials/finbif/taxa.markdown

 #> [genus:   Ursus       ] ID: MX.51311
 ```

-You can check a number of taxa at a time.
-For example if you have a list of taxa
+You can check many taxa at a time.
+For example, if you have a list of taxa in a
-in a file (you can dowload this list of [taxa](../taxa.csv) for instance) you
+file (you can dowload this list of [taxa](../taxa.csv) for instance) you
 can easily check them all at once.

 ```r
 taxa_list <- readLines("taxa.csv")